shuenj/tp/docs/UserGuide.md

 ### Adding a person: `add`

-Adds a contact to the contact book.
+Adds a contact to the contact list.

 Format: `add n/NAME p/PHONE_NUMBER e/EMAIL r/ROLE [a/AFFN]…​`